rdkcentral/subtec-app/test/Readme.md

     .../test/TEST_1001_webvtt_SelectionPacket/output_files

+## Font style tests

+Currently fonts need to be copied manually to /usr/share/fonts for these tests to pass.
+Fonts can be found in same path in devices or we can use below command :

+	git clone ssh://gerrit.teamccp.com:29418/rdk/components/cpc/fonts/generic

 ## Invoking pytest directly
 Once required python modules have been installed (E.G via an invocation of ./run_l2_tests) then pytest can be used to run individual tests, or all tests.
 No .xml or .json results file will be produced when invoked this way.